In this section

 *Important note: If the ePlan is not loading or displaying correctly on your device, check that you are using one of these compatible browsers: Chrome, Edge, Safari or Firefox.

-The Appeals Version will be updated as appeals are resolved and provisions become operative.
+The Appeals Version has been updated as appeals were resolved and more provisions became operative.

-Parts of the Partially Operative Plan modified by the Council’s Intensification Planning Instrument to incorporate medium density residential standards (Variation 1) are operative from 28 August 2023.
-There is no right of appeal to the Environment Court on Variation 1. but decisions may be appealed to the High Court on a point of law.
+Parts of the Partially Operative Selwyn District Plan modified by the Council’s Intensification Planning Instrument to incorporate medium density residential standards (Variation 1) are operative from 28 August 2023.
+There is no right of appeal to the Environment Court on Variation 1 but decisions may be appealed to the High Court on a point of law.

 Background on the District Plan Review